Applying for a driving licence

-If you obtain your first driving licence on or after 1st August 2014, you must display N-plates on your vehicle when you are driving for 2 years from the date your licence was issued.
+If your first driving licence was issued on or after 1 August 2014, you must display N-plates on your vehicle when you are driving for 2 years from the date your licence was issued.
 Motorcycle riders must wear an N-tabard.
 The novice period only applies once.
-It does not apply to a first driving licence obtained for a different category of vehicle after the original 2-year period ends.
+So if you get a licence to drive a different category of vehicle, you don't have to display N-plates again.
 Further information is available on the Road Safety Authority website.

 If you accumulate 12 penalty points in a 3-year period, you will be disqualified from driving for 6 months.
-This is reduced to 7 penalty points for those who obtain their first learner permit on or after 1 August 2014.
-It remains at the lower threshold while they drive under a learner permit and subsequently during the first two years while they drive under their first driving licence.
+This is reduced to 7 penalty points if your first learner permit was issued on or after 1 August 2014.
+This lower threshold remains in place while you drive on a learner permit and for the first two years you drive under your first driving licence.
 Further information is available on the Road Safety Authority website.

 You are entitled to apply for a driving licence if you have passed the driving test for that category of vehicle within the previous 2 years.
-If the Certificate of Competency you were issued with is over 2 years old, you will have to pass the driving test again.
+If the Certificate of Competency you were issued for passing the test is over 2 years old, you will have to pass the driving test again.

 |10 years||Group 1 - Motorcycles, Cars and Tractors|